Resources – Discovering

 This database focuses on a very specific subgenre: first-person dungeon-based RPGs.
 These sorts of games were incredibly popular (and disposable) decades ago, and dungeoncrawlers.org organizes them all in terrific detail.
 User ratings and a Top 100 list help reveal unknown favorites.

-Rachel Simone Weil’s “hybrid physical/digital museum” FEMICOM collects and discusses older electronic games involving femininity.
-The site is still a work-in-progress following a redesign but is still a recommended starting place for examining gender roles in gaming history.
+Rachel Simone Weil’s “hybrid physical/digital museum” FEMICOM collects and discusses older feminine electronic games.
+The site is a recommended starting place for finding historical games by and for women.

 Interactive movie-style games, old and new, are cataloged here with almost clinical accuracy.
 Records for each game include release information, platform, and cast and crew.